 It’s always fun to forecast where mobile marketing is headed based on analyzing what has happened, but the truth is that the next big thing is always going to come down to one word: change.

-At the top of next year, we’ll take a look back at 2018 and see how these trends played out.
+At the top of next year, we’ll take a look back and see how these trends played out.

 Did they catch on or fizzle out?